uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/02_Regression.md

 The pivot point of the best fit line are $(\bar x, \bar y)$; which are the averages of $x$ and $y$

-## Model Evaluation

-We don’t test the model on the same we trained it with, because it will give high in-sample accuracy, but may give low out-of-sample accuracy(which is really what we want).

-Out-of-sample accuracy is the accuracy of the model when tested when never-before-seen data.

-### Train-Test Split

-The training and test set should be mutually-exclusive, to ensure good out-of-sample accuracy.
-Usually split it as 80%-20%

-Then, after evaluation you should train your model with the testing data afterwards.

-However, this will not work well all the time, as this will be dependent ; especially for realtime data, where the model is sensitive to the data.

-### $k$-Fold Cross Validation

-$k$ is called as decision parameter.

-In this course, we are doing 4-fold.
-This is the most common evaluation model.

-- Split the dataset into 4 random groups
-- Do the 80-20% split for each group
-- Take average of all accuracies

 ## Multiple Linear Regression

 $$